coduori/dmvic/README.md

 This library provides a simple and intuitive way to interact with the DMVIC API endpoints directly from your Node.js applications.
 Whether you're issuing certificates, validating insurance, managing member company stock, or performing other operations, this library abstracts the complexity and makes integration seamless.

-With support for all key functionalities—such as certificate issuance, preview, validation, cancellation, and more—this library is your one-stop solution for integrating with the DMVIC system.
+With support for all key functionalities — such as certificate issuance, preview, validation, cancellation, and more — this library is your one-stop solution for integrating with the DMVIC system.

 ## Installation